 6. TRANSFER CREDIT

 c) Ninety semester hours shall be the maximum allowed by transfer toward a baccalaureate degree.

-- Junior status, 60 semester credits, and completion of lower-division University Common Requirements (UCOREs) normally will be granted to students who have been awarded the Direct Transfer Associate (DTA) degree from a Washington state public community and technical college.
+e) Junior status, 60 semester credits, and completion of lower-division University Common Requirements (UCOREs) normally will be granted to students who have been awarded the Direct Transfer Associate (DTA) degree from a Washington state public community and technical college.
 Additional courses, up to the 73-semester credit limit, will be reviewed for transfer on a course-by-course basis.
 Certain approved associate degrees may also be considered to have fulfilled the lower-division UCORE for graduation, provided the degree’s general education curriculum approximates the disciplinary breadth of WSU’s UCORE curriculum, but do not guarantee junior status or 60 semester credits.
 Completion of lower-division UCORE will be granted to students who have been certified by their institution as having completed the University of California Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Curriculum.
-For details on specific degrees consult the Office of Admissions and the Transfer Clearinghouse.
+For details on specific degrees consult the Office of Admissions and the Transfer Center.

-- Reverse transfer allows students to complete an associate’s degree after transfer to WSU.
+f) Reverse transfer allows students to complete an associate’s degree after transfer to WSU.
 Policy details and credit levels vary depending on the community or technical college.
-Students who enter WSU with at least 30 transferable quarter credits (20 semester credits) from a Washington state public community college or technical college will receive the support of the Transfer Clearinghouse to complete the steps for reverse transfer.
+Students who enter WSU with at least 30 transferable quarter credits (20 semester credits) from a Washington state public community college or technical college will receive the support of the Transfer Center to complete the steps for reverse transfer.
 Students who enter WSU and later complete one of the associate degrees listed in Rule 6(d) or (f) will receive the benefits described in Rule 6(d) or (f).

-- Students who have completed the Associate of Science Transfer (AS-T) degree from a Washington state public community and technical college normally will receive the same priority consideration for admission as they would for completing the Direct Transfer Associate (DTA) and will be given junior status and 60 semester credits.
-Up to four additional courses that meet the UCORE must be met prior to the completion of a baccalaureate degree, and an individual course completed within the AS-T degree may not satisfy more than one UCORE category.
-Additional courses, up to the 73-semester credit limit, will be reviewed for transfer on a course-by-course basis.
+g) Students who have completed the Associate of Science Transfer (AS-T) degree from a Washington state public community and technical college normally will receive the same priority consideration for admission as they would for completing the Direct Transfer Associate (DTA) and will be given junior status and 60 semester credits.
+Completion of the AS-T degree satisfies UCORE WRTG, QUAN, BSCI, PSCI, and three of the following requirements: HUM, SSCI, ARTS, DIVR, ROOTS, EQJS.
+Up to three additional lower-division UCORE may be satisfied via transfer credit, up to the 73-semester credit limit, or via in-residence credit prior to completion of a baccalaureate degree.
+An individual course completed within the AS-T degree may not satisfy more than one UCORE category.

-- Other degrees will be evaluated on a course-by-course basis for fulfillment of requirements, in the absence of an approved articulation.
+j) Other degrees will be evaluated on a course-by-course basis for fulfillment of requirements, in the absence of an approved articulation.
 Higher degrees do not necessarily fulfill baccalaureate degree requirements.

-- Transfer credit follows WSU policy for repeat credit (see Rule 34), academic forgiveness (see Rule 43), and grades and grade points (see Rule 90).
+k) Transfer credit follows WSU policy for repeat credit (see Rule 34), academic forgiveness (see Rule 43), and grades and grade points (see Rule 90).
 Transfer credit graded below D is considered failing.
 Transfer credit grades do not count in the WSU grade point average (see Rule 114).